richmahn/en_tn/job/30/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers, or songs.
-The ULB and many other English translations indent the lines of this chapter, which is an extended quotation.
+The ULB indents the lines of this chapter because it is a poem.
 This chapter is a continuation of Job's statement, but now it is directly addressed to Yahweh.

 In this chapter, Job laments his current condition as others insult him.
 (See: [[rc://en/tw/dict/bible/kt/lament]])